Title Insurance for Your Peace of Mind

-Real Estate law is extraordinarily complicated.
-Title companies make sure that all the T's are crossed and all the I's are dotted so you don't end up with a clouded title and legal problems.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
 Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
-It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
-Title insurance usually covers:
+It will also cover what the title company is responsible for.
+Title insurance covers the following:

 - Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
 If this happens, the title insurance company will defend the title and will cost you nothing.